How Insurance Companies Investigate Accident Claims

 Nevada is a modified comparative negligence state, meaning if you’re 50% or more at-fault, you cannot recover damages from the other driver.
 This makes fault determination crucial in Las Vegas and Nevada claims.

-2. What Happens After You File a Claim?
+2. What Happens After an Accident Claim?

 Once you file, a claims adjuster will be assigned to investigate.
 Their job is to verify coverage, assess damages, and determine fault.